Making Product Claims Survive Reality

 A demo can look perfect in a lab and still fail in real life.

-That gap is where credibility disappears.
+That is the test that matters: Making Product Claims Survive Reality, not just controlled conditions.
 It does not matter if it is skincare, home care, pharma, dermo, food, or any other category.
 If a demo only performs in perfect conditions, the claim is already disconnected from how people actually live and use it.

 If a demo or claim only holds up in tightly managed conditions, it does not reflect real performance.